tyrahappy/kartrider-analytics-database/htdocs/README.md

 ## Documentation

-See the `docs/` directory for detailed documentation and refactoring notes.
+See the project documentation in the main README.md file for detailed information and setup instructions.

 ## License